 - 15. On the Summary page, click Next to install the Oracle Password Filter. - 16.
-If this is the first time you have installed the Oracle Password Filter, select Yes to upload schema extensions to Oracle Internet Directory when prompted.
-Otherwise, select No. The Reboot Domain Controller page displays. - 17.
+When prompted whether or not to upload schema extensions to Oracle Internet Directory, always select No. You do not want to upload schema extensions to Oracle Internet Directory because it comes preloaded with the schema extension attributes required for the Microsoft Active Directory Password filter. - The Reboot Domain Controller page displays. - 17.
 On the Reboot Domain Controller page, click Next to restart the computer. - 18.
 After the computer restarts, log in as an administrator.
 The remaining configuration tasks for the Oracle Password Filter execute automatically after you log in.